Curriculum Swimming and Water Safety24 September 2018 What We Do

 Keeping our children safe in the water

-Since 2015 we have been provided free, practical outdoor swimming and water safety sessions for schools as part of our Swim Safe programme with the RNLI.
-And last year, 5,000 children joined us to celebrate 125 years of school swimming with the Big School Swim.
+Since 2015 we have provided free, practical outdoor swimming and water safety sessions for schools as part of our annual Swim Safe programme with the RNLI.
+And this November, hundreds of primary schools will join us in the Big School Swim.

 Making an impact in all schools